|

 Before the

-days of photoshop, images would still needed to be corrected or
+days of Photoshop, most images would still need to be corrected or

-enhanced.
-Even if there were no water stains and no dust, a picture
+‘enhanced.’
+Even if there were no water stains,

-would rarely comes out perfect the first time.
-Controlling contrast was
+would rarely come out perfectly the first time.
+Controlling of contrast

 done using colored filters, or using different grades of paper.
 Light

-and dark areas of prints had to be balanced or compensated, using the
+and dark areas of prints needed to be balanced or compensated, using

 darkroom operator’s skills with shadow puppertry and creative